Terry Berlier

 Terry Berlier (born 1972, in Cincinnati, Ohio) is an artist and sculptor whose work addresses themes of the environment and queer practice.
-Her work incorporates kinetic and sound based media to address these themes.
+Her work incorporates kinetic, sound based media, video, installation, and performance to address these themes.

 Life

-Berlier holds a Bachelor of Fine Arts (BFA) from Miami University in Ohio and a Master of Fine Arts (MFA) from the University of California, Davis in 2003.
+Berlier holds a Bachelor of Fine Arts (BFA) from Miami University in Ohio and a Master of Fine Arts (MFA) from the University of California, Davis where she studied art with Annabeth Rosen, Lucy Puls, Douglas Kahn, Mike Henderson, Lynn Hershman Leeson, and Tirza True Latimer and studied queer theory with Gayatri Gopinath.

-She has taught in the Stanford University Department of Art and Art History since 2007, and currently serves as an Associate Professor and the Director of the Sculpture Lab.
+She has taught in the Stanford University Department of Art and Art History since 2007, and is currently a Full Professor and the Director of the Sculpture Lab.
+She was the Director of Graduate Studies from 2022-25.

-She was a volunteer for the United States Peace Corps in Jamaica from 1992 to 1995, which became inspiration for some of her works.
+She was a volunteer for the United States Peace Corps in Jamaica from 1995 to 1997.